SirCortly/campspot-project/README.md

   - start_date (DateTime)
   - end_date (DateTime)

-A SchedulingRule is defined by the *SchedulingRule* interface, which has a single *check* method which will check whether or not that rule passes for a given Date Range and set of Reservations.
+A Scheduling Rule is defined by the *SchedulingRule* interface, which has a single *check* method which will check whether or not that rule passes for a given Date Range and set of Reservations.
 It is currently implemented by two rules:
 - AlreadyReservedSchedulingRule
   - Will check whether any of the dates are already reserved
 - OneNightGapSchedulingRule